hessam94/SnakeGame/README.md

 # SnakeGame

+This is a modified snake game which use the SDL2 library for rendering purposes.
+I tried to use some C++ functionalities here such as Object Oriented concepts, Multi-Threading, Smart Pointers and Memory Management and intelligent search.
-This is a modified game based on the recommended game by Udacity. the core of the game is not changed like the rendering and Snake functions. the simple game put a random food, player should go towrds the food and take it, gets one point and then her speed and size will increase. it is the simple rule of the game.
-But i added some items and applied the rubric for implementation of these new items:
+In this game a random food is put on the board, player should go towards the food and take it, gets one point and then her speed and size will increase.
+It is the simple rule of the game.
+But I added some items:
 1. I added three enemy snake moving around the board. their size and speed is fixde and not changed.
-2. every 4 seconds a the enemy snakes update their direction towards the player to hit her.
+2. every 4 seconds the enemy snakes update their direction towards the player to hit her.
+A more advance searching added which works based on A-Star AI algorithm.
-3. if the head of enemy hits the body of player, we deduct one point from player.
+3. if the head of enemy hits the body of the player, we deduct one point from the player.
 4. if the player hits her body, game is over.
-5. if player hits and pass the enemy body nothing happens.
+5. if player hits and pass the enemy's body nothing happens.
-6. if the player score become negative, the game is over.
+6. if the player's score becomes negative, the game is over.

-So it was the new rules and items I added to the game, 10 criteria is implemented, now the rubric:

-## Loops, Functions, I/O
-###  1. The project demonstrates an understanding of C++ functions and control structures:
-too many functions are added to the program like: in game.h line 40-45, CreateEnemies(), RunEnemies(), .... in each function control and iterational structures are used

-## Object Oriented Programming, color.h
-### 2. The project uses Object Oriented Programming techniques:
-the main provided file is classified well but I added one separate class too. there is a Color.h struct which has functions, overloaded constructor and attributes members which describe a (R,G,B,A) color system.
-in the previous code, the colors were hard-coded, but with my version it is flexible and object oriented now.
-### 3. Classes use appropriate access specifiers for class members:
-it is struct and all are public.
-### 4. Classes abstract implementation details from their interfaces:
-the name of the pre-defined functions are clear, as the name of the color such as Red,Blue,...
-### 5. Overloaded functions allow the same function to operate on different parameters:
-the two constructor for both Color.h and Snake.h is overloaded.

-## Memory Management
-### 6. The project makes use of references in function declarations:
-I have both types: in game.h,  Points_Are_Equal(SDL_Point& p1, SDL_Point& p2), line 157, and  RefreshScreen(....) line 52 is call by reference and isDirectionParallel(Snake::Direction d1, Snake::Direction d2), line 250, is call by value.
-### 7. The project uses smart pointers instead of raw pointers:
-in main.cpp line 20 , I used a shared pointer for game object.

-## Concurrency
-### 8. The project uses multithreading:
-there are two thraed in this program. the main thread of the program in main.cpp line 27, and the second thread is responsible to run the AI of enemies, when this thread run, the other thread is waited on its conditional variable.
-### 9. A mutex or lock is used in the project:
-mutex is used in two functions: game.cpp, UpdateEnemies(), line 216 and in game.cpp, Run() , line 40 ; inside the functions explained well what they are tyring to do.
-Also unique_lock is used for mutex.
-### 10. A condition variable is used in the project:
-in two above funtions, a conditional variable which is shared for game object is used and workes well. i could protect the race for two threads well.